focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Make sure the cursor doesn't drift as string grows
 + Reload from disk
     + Don't rescan project dirs on every file change (only on additions/deletions)
     + When a file is changed elsewhere, if the buffer is not modified, update it with the opportunity to undo